 Hannibal: You goddamn moron...

-- After getting tossed away by Otachi, Crimson Typhoon comically shakes its head, as if to clear itself from the throw.
+After getting tossed away by Otachi, Crimson Typhoon comically shakes its head, as if to clear itself from the throw.
 A surprisingly human reaction from a Jaeger.
 Not to mention that the pilots are housed in the head module while it is shaking.
 That might just make them dizzier.

 Newt: Well, uh, that's a problem, then, because see, he actually can't give you anything more than a prediction. *tosses Kaiju entrails onto nearby stand, but they fall off and hit the floor*

-- A meta one, crossed with Awesome: the Jaeger harness sets were essentially torture chambers, and of all the tough action stars in the movie, the only actor who never broke was Rinko Kikuchi.
+A meta one that is also awesome: the Jaeger harness sets were essentially torture chambers, and of all the tough action stars in the movie, the only actor who never broke was Rinko Kikuchi.

-: Mako, Raleigh, we have your position, the choppers are on their way!
+Tendo: Mako, Raleigh, we have your position, the choppers are on their way!
 Just, just...just hang on!...Are you okay?
-Do you copy? [beat]
+Do you copy? [beat] Uh...guys?